 As for the design, the Samsung model is a bit shallower than full-sized models.
 Thankfully, the middle shelves can be repositioned for greater flexibility.
 Three gallon-sized bins are positioned on the right door to keep bulkier items to the side.
 The shelf in the middle can be lowered or raised as needed.

-It has 22.5-cubic feet of capacity, it’s 36-inches wide, and costs about $2,500, so it’s meant for a very specific market, but those looking for a large model that’s family-friendly will find plenty to appreciate here.
+It has 22.5-cubic-feet of capacity, it’s 36 inches wide, and it costs about $2,500, so it’s meant for a very specific market, but those looking for a large model that’s family-friendly will find plenty to appreciate here.
 If you have a more technological fridge in mind and love the smart features, you should take a look at the Samsung Family Hub, a pricier model that’s packed with cool smart features.

 Why we chose the Samsung RF18HFNBSR:

 Bottom level freezers offer a lot of accessibility advantages and usually include extra space compared to top freezers (and often even side freezers, if an ice maker takes up space).
-This Samsung model, with a 17.5-cubic foot total capacity, is particularly impressive with a spacious bottom freezer that features a separate cooling system providing drier air to the freezer, which means less frost and easier control over the cooling level.
+This Samsung model, with a 17.5-cubic-foot total capacity, is particularly impressive.
+The spacious bottom freezer features a separate cooling system and provides drier air to the freezer, which means less frost and easier control over the cooling level.

 An automatic filtered ice maker is built into the freezer, which does take up a little room, but it’s surprisingly compact and leaves ample space for all your items.